 - Trim tough ends off of broccolini (you should end up with 4 to 5-inch long, thin stalks).
 Lightly steam broccolini about one to two minutes, until it is crisp-tender (not starting to get mushy).

-- Add the olive oil and garlic to a pan over medium heat.
+- Add the coconut oil and garlic to a pan over medium heat.
 Cook garlic 2 to 3 minutes.
 Add broccolini to pan and saute for an additional minute.
 Top with sea salt and pepper, if desired.
 Serve warm.